LPHTony/ENGG1340Marker.sh/README.md

 ## Directory example:
 The root directory of the script is based on **Code templates and sample test cases.zip**.

-1. Example1/ (Testing only one questions)
+1. Example1/ (Testing only one problem)
    - p1/
      - sample_test_cases/
        - input1_1.txt